Azure-Samples/openai-end-to-end-baseline/README.md

 ### Authoring a flow

-TODO (P1): Update diagram and description
+TODO (P1 Jon): Update diagram and description

 ![Diagram of the authoring architecture using Azure Machine Learning.](docs/media/azure-machine-learning-authoring.png)